Manhattan Project: Los Alamos

-The idea of locating Project Y at Oak Ridge was considered, but in the end it was decided that it should be in a remote location.
+The idea of locating Project Y at Oak Ridge was considered, but it was decided that it should be in a remote location.
 On Oppenheimer's recommendation, the search for a suitable site was narrowed to the vicinity of Albuquerque, New Mexico, where Oppenheimer owned a ranch.
-In October 1942, Major John H. Dudley of the Manhattan District was sent to survey the area.
-He recommended a site near Jemez Springs, New Mexico.
-On 16 November, Oppenheimer, Groves, Dudley and others toured the site.
-Oppenheimer feared that the high cliffs surrounding the site would make his people feel claustrophobic, while the engineers were concerned with the possibility of flooding.
-The party then moved on to the vicinity of the Los Alamos Ranch School.
-Oppenheimer was impressed and expressed a strong preference for the site, citing its natural beauty and views of the Sangre de Cristo Mountains, which, it was hoped, would inspire those who would work on the project.
+On 16 November 1942, Oppenheimer, Groves, Dudley and others toured the vicinity of the Los Alamos Ranch School.
+Oppenheimer expressed a strong preference for the site, citing its natural beauty, which, it was hoped, would inspire those working on the project.
 The engineers were concerned about the poor access road, and whether the water supply would be adequate, but otherwise felt that it was ideal.